 Intermittent Fasting is not a diet, it's a pattern of eating.
 It's not about what you eat, it's about when you eat it.
-The simplest method for intermittent fasting is the 16/8 approach, which means eat for 8 hours, fast for 16.
+The simplest method for intermittent fasting is the 16/8 approach, which means to eat for 8 hours and fast for 16.
 You can pick any 8-hour window which works best for you and your training schedule.
 However, for the best results, you need to be in the fasted-state while you workout.
 Therefore, eating from 11 or noon, until 7 or 8 PM, and working out in the morning while in a fasted-state, will be the easiest method in accordance with Fasted-Crossfit.

 RELATED ARTICLE The Quick Guide To Intermittent Fasting

 Why Is Intermittent Fasting During CrossFit Important For Body Optimization?

 After interviewing hundreds of Box Owners, the most popular reasons why someone joins a CrossFit Box is one of the three reasons below